Mirzajawad807/demonstration-repo/README.md

               tasks:
                               - name: install HTTPD server on centos 7
                                 action: yum name='{{pkgname}}' state=present
    Once setup with ansible-playbook

-# Run the vars.yml file to install httpd server on node server from master node below an output
+# Run the vars.yml file to install only httpd server on node server from master node below an output

   $ ansible-playbook vars.yml